leon-mirai/chatapp/README.md

 ## Client-Server Interaction
-1. HTTP Requests: Angular front-end sends HTTP requests to Node.js server to perform CRUD operations on data structures like users, groups, and channels
+1. HTTP Requests: Angular front-end sends HTTP requests to Node.js server to perform CRUD operations on data structures like users, groups, and channels.
+These requests include:
+- GET: to fetch data from server such as user details, group info, or channel messages
+- POST: used to create new entities like users, groups, or channels
+- PUT: used to update existing entities such as updating group details
+- DELETE: used to remove entities like users, groups, or channels
 2. Data exchange: the server processes the requests, interacts with the JSON files and sends back appropriate response
-3. UI update: Angular application then updates teh UI based on response received from server
+3. UI update: Angular app responds to server by updating UI dynamically.
+Components use Angular services to fetch data from server and then display the data in the UI.
+- Example: After user logs in, DashboardComponent requests data related to user's role.
+For a SuperAdmin, it retrieves all users, groups, and channels, allowing the admin to manage the system.
+- For GroupComponent, when new data about group members is received, the list displayed in the UI is updated.

 Client-side Angular Components:
 - LoginComponent: Sends user details to server for authentication.
 Upon success, the valid attribute of the user is checked (and create a session) and stored in client's local storage for further requests.
 Also you can request to make an account.